enragedginger/akka-quartz-scheduler/README.md

 akka-quartz-scheduler
 =====================

-Quartz Extension and utilities for true scheduling in Akka 2.0+ (releases are built against specific akka release segments, see installation below)
+Quartz Extension and utilities for true scheduling in Akka 2.3.x.

-Current Built against:

-	* Akka 2.0.x
-	* Akka 2.1.x
-	* Akka 2.2.x

-See the associated branches above for code.
+Current release is built for Scala 2.11.x and Akka 2.3.x and is available on Maven Central.
+If you would like support for a different combination of Scala and Akka, simply post your request on the issues page (as well as a reason as to why the currently available versions won't work for you.
+I'm always curious about these things).

+# Why Akka and Quartz?

 Note that this is named and targeted as akka-quartz-scheduler for a reason: it is *not* a complete port of Quartz.
 Rather, we utilize the concepts of Quartz' scheduling system to provide a more robust and reliable scheduling component